DellingrNeIC/Dellingrweb/apply.md

 ### Rules for participants

+1. Only requests for access to resources from another country will be considered at this moment.
+If you want to access resources in your country, please contact your national e-infrastructure provider.

-1. Resources are provided to the end users for free thanks to support by NordForsk.
+2. Resources are provided to the end users for free thanks to support by NordForsk.

-2. Participants of the Dellingr call must adhere to the terms of usage of the computing services they get.
+3. Participants of the Dellingr call must adhere to the terms of usage of the computing services they get.

-3. Work performed with the aid of resources obtained through this pilot may be acknowledged by:
+4. Work performed with the aid of resources obtained through this pilot may be acknowledged by:
 "This work was made possible (in part) by usage of computing resources at (institution) through the NeIC Dellingr resource sharing pilot." (or similar).